nickolanack/tns-mobile-data-collector/README.md

 {

   /*
-   * domain must be https! this is were your forms are submitted to,
+   * domain must be https! (or a local ip address) this is were your forms are submitted to,
    * and is the base url for resolving configuration and other   urls */
   "domain":"somedomain.ca",